Schwungus/nutpunch/README.md

 ## Advanced Usage

-You can specify custom memory handling functions for NutPunch to use through `#define`s.
-For example, if you're working with SDL3:
+You can `#define` custom memory handling functions for NutPunch to use.
+They're only relevant to the implementation.

+SDL3 example:

 ```c
 #include <SDL3/SDL_stdinc.h>